Design Executive · Founder · Coach Allanna

 Airports nationwide

-Southwest employs roughly 4,000 baggage handlers across the United States.
-Each one shares the same mission: move fast, stay accurate, keep flights on time.
-But the kiosks they relied on weren't designed for the places they actually worked.
+Southwest Airlines employs roughly 4,000 baggage handlers across 50+ airports nationwide.
+They share the same mission: move fast, stay accurate, keep flights on time.
+The kiosks they relied on were not designed for the conditions they actually worked in.

-I traveled weekly from Boston to Dallas and shadowed handlers at multiple airports.
-On summer afternoons, the Tampa tarmac hits 120°F. In January, Chicago workers operate in -5°F windchill.
-The same interface had to hold up for both.
+I traveled weekly from Boston to Dallas, shadowing handlers on the ground at multiple airports.
+Tampa tarmacs hit 120°F in summer.
+Chicago workers operate in -5°F windchill in January.
+The same interface had to hold up for both, and it was not.

 When it's freezing, I can't take my gloves off just to tap the screen.